cypress-io/cypress-documentation/CONTRIBUTING.md

 - The PR should be from your repository to the appropriate branch in the `cypress-io/cypress-documentation` repository.
-  - For documation changes that are not tied to a feature release, open a PRs against the `master` branch.
+  - For documentation changes that are not tied to a feature release, open a PRs against the `master` branch.
-  - For documentation additions for unreleased features, open a PR against the corrsponding `X.Y.Z-release` branch.
+  - For documentation additions for unreleased features, open a PR against the corresponding `X.Y.Z-release` branch.
 Once the release it performed, this branch will be merged into master by the releaser.
 - When opening a PR for a specific issue already open, please use the `closes #issueNumber` syntax in the pull request description&mdash;for